lwhsu/freebsd-201606-ci-hackathon/slides.md

 - Need IPv4 routing for jenkins connecting to update server
 - Need another physical machine for separating external user-facing service and build salves

 ---
-# Propose a new build job
-- Install jenkins locally
-- Install required plugins (and document: what are they, do they need special Jenkins global settings?)
-- Create a job without specify build node / label
-- Pass me ${JENKINS_HOME}/jobs/&lt;jobname&gt;/config.xml

----
 # Current build jobs we have